ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 [(Back to top)](#construct-validation-for-iggypop)

 ### - Parallelized analyses with SLURM

+   The following scripts allow for parallel analysis of all samples.

   1. Download the required [scripts](./Parallelized_Analyses) from the GitHub.
 Ensure that the following files are present within their respective folders after downloading.